peraro/finiteflow-mathtools/README.md

 ```
 You can skip this step if you are not interested in the LiteIBP
 package or in the examples using it.
-* Make sure the packages in this repository are in your Mathamatica
+* Make sure the packages in this repository are in your Mathematica
 path, e.g. by adding the following to your `init.m` file
 ```
 $FFMathTools = "/path/to/this/repo/packages"